aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 <br>
 #### Numerical features with "NA / nan" which mean 0 ####

-These numerical features just need 0 instead of <code>NA</code>, since for these samples, the feature doesn't exist.
+These numerical features just need 0 instead of `NA`, since for these samples, the feature doesn't exist.

 {% highlight python %}
 zero_cols = [